Sage/carbon/guides/01_building_views.md

 In this guide, we will walk through building a Carbon view within the context of a Rails application.
 We will indicate Rails/Ruby specific logic using the Rails logo:

+If you're familiar with ES5 Javascript, you may find some of our syntax odd.
+We're not crazy, we're just using [ES6 syntax](https://babeljs.io/docs/learn-es2015/).
+This is transpiled into ES5 using a Babel transform for use in all browsers before compilation.

 ## Building a Journals Page with Carbon

 ### 1) Setup